wpwilson10/Sunrise_Lamp/README.md

 1. Create a terraform.tfvars file in ./terraform to configure the AWS build.
 See variables.tf for more information.
 Review the locals variables in main.terraform if performing significant code changes.
     - Required variables:
-        - sns_destination_email: this email will need to be verified using an automatic verification email before it can receive notifications.
+        - sns_destination_email - this email will need to be verified using an automatic verification email before it can receive notifications.
-        - secret_token: this should match AWS_SECRET_TOKEN below
+        - secret_token - this should match AWS_SECRET_TOKEN below
 2. Copy the microcontroller/config.template.py into a config.py file and update with preferred settings.
     - Required variables:
-        - AWS_LOG_URL: this should match the given output URL from the Terraform AWS build
+        - AWS_LOG_URL - this should match the given output URL from the Terraform AWS build
-        - AWS_SECRET_TOKEN: this should match secret_token above
+        - AWS_SECRET_TOKEN - this should match secret_token above
         - WIFI_SSID
         - WIFI_PASSWORD